Department:: Dept of Population & Public Health Sciences

 Conduct independent and collaborative research and submit grant proposals with other faculty.
 40%

-Provide biostatistical support to a clinical department within the Boonshoft School of Medicine – 20%.
+Provide biostatistical support to one or more clinical departments within the Boonshoft School of Medicine – 20%

 Participate in university, community, and professional service – 10%.